 4. Search for Missing Data

 Businesses cannot simply snub missing values in the database.
 The fact that this value may be informative in itself.
 Plus, you often need to make predictions on the data you own.
 So, you must always find some helpful tools to handle the missing pieces as most algorithms do not accept them.
-Identifying and filling the missing gaps in the dataset is one of tricky steps in the Data Cleaning Service.
+Identifying and filling the missing gaps in the dataset is one of tricky steps in this service.

 - If you are capable of finding the missing data, add them to the database.